Hitechris/-Chris-Birthday-/replit.md

 # Recent Changes

-**October 29, 2025** - Successfully migrated GitHub project to Replit environment:
+**October 29, 2025** - Transformed into comprehensive multi-page birthday website:
+- Redesigned home page with clean hero section and navigation menu (removed blocking content)
+- Created Photo Gallery page with responsive grid layout and lightbox feature for viewing all 24 photos
-- Created complete website implementation with HTML, CSS, and JavaScript
+- Created Birthday Wishes page with 6 heartfelt wish cards
-- Set up Python HTTP server (server.py) to serve static files on port 5000
-- Configured workflow for development preview
-- Configured autoscale deployment for production
-- Added 24 photos of Christopher Hite to /public/images directory
+- Created About Christopher page celebrating him
+- Implemented navigation bar across all pages for easy browsing
-- Implemented bubble celebration animation with photo display, balloons, and birthday messages
+- Maintained bubble celebration animation on home page
-- All customization constants clearly documented in script.js for easy personalization
+- Updated CSS for professional multi-page layout with consistent theming
+- Fixed server.py for reliable restarts with allow_reuse_address
+- All pages are fully responsive for mobile and desktop viewing

 # User Preferences